uttam-li/billify/README.md

     # For development
     NEXTAUTH_URL="http://localhost:3000"

-    # For production (replace 'your-hosted-url' with your actual hosted URL)
+    # For production (replace 'your-hosted-url' with your actual hosted URL, and 'your-nextauth-secret with a secret)
     NEXTAUTH_URL="your-hosted-url"
+    NEXTAUTH_SECRET="your-nextauth-secret"

     # Obtain all the secrets from the respective providers
     GOOGLE_ID="<Your Google ID>"